The box model

 padding: 0; /* remove all padding */

-padding: 10px; /* set all padding values to 10px */The padding property allows you to set a value for each side, using this syntax which sets the values of top-right-bottom-left:
+The `padding` property allows you to set a value for each side, using this syntax which sets the values of top-right-bottom-left:

 And there’s a shortcut to set the values of top/bottom and left/right:

-Margin can be set in the same way, using margin and its helpers margin-top, margin-right, margin-bottom, and margin-left:
+Margin can be set in the same way, using `margin` and its helpers `margin-top`, `margin-right`, `margin-bottom`, and `margin-left`:

 And you can use all the “tricks” we saw above to set top, right, bottom, and left values, or top/bottom and left/right.

-The border property can be used to set the border, along with its helpers border-top, border-right, border-bottom, and border-left.
+The `border` property can be used to set the border, along with its helpers `border-top`, `border-right`, `border-bottom`, and `border-left`.

-It’s distinct from padding and margin:
+It’s distinct from `padding` and `margin`:

-You can also use dotted and double as the border style, along with other values.
+You can also use `dotted` and `double` as the border style, along with other values.

 Then, you can also set the color: